paulmaltby3/digitalpolicyreadinglist/README.md

-# digitalpolicyreadinglist
-**A reading list for government policy people interested in digital**
+# A reading list for government policy people interested in digital

 [(Skip straight to the list)](https://github.com/paulmaltby3/digitalpolicyreadinglist/blob/master/Digitalpolicyreadinglist.md)